Yusadolat/Hackerbay-interview-backend/README.md

 `npm start`

-Now navigate to your browser and open http://localhost:{port}.
-If the app loads, congratulations – you're all set.
+Now navigate to your browser and open http://localhost:8081.
+If the port is not set in .env file.
+Congratulations – you're all set.

 Unit tests